richanna/Identity-Events/draft-ietf-secevent-http-push.md

 method not defined by this specification.

-In Push-Based SET Delivery Using HTTP, SETs are delivered one at a time using HTTP POST requests by an SET Transmitter to an SET Receiver.
+In Push-Based SET Delivery Using HTTP, SETs are delivered one at a time using HTTP POST requests by a SET Transmitter to a SET Receiver.
 The HTTP request body is a JSON Web Token {{!RFC7519}}
 with a `Content-Type` header of `application/secevent+jwt` as defined in Section 2.2 and 6.2 of {{!SET}}.
 Upon receipt, the